Top 5 Reasons to Refinance Your Student Loans

 Editorial Note: This content is based solely on the author's opinions and is not provided, approved, endorsed or reviewed by any financial institution or partner.

 When you refinance student loans, you exchange your current federal student loans, private student loans or both for a new student loan with a lower interest rate.
 The new student loan is used to pay off your old student loans, and then you repay your new student loan each month.
-Student loan refinancing is one of the most effective ways to save money, pay off student loans and get out of debt more quickly.
+Student loan refinancing is one of the most effective ways to save money, lower your student loan payment and get out of debt more quickly.

 In this guide, we discuss the top 5 reasons to refinance your student loans:

 - Simplify your student loan repayment